willmorgan/stub-azure-function-context/README.md

 and `toContextBinding()` methods).

 The `toTrigger()` method returns the object/value that is passed to the Azure Function as the second parameter.
-For example, queue triggers are just the message text.
+For example, queue triggers are the message text or objects (in servicebus queue).

 The `toContextBinding()` method should return the object shape that is bound to the `bindingData` property of the context for the input binding/trigger.
 For example, this would be the entire queue message object for queue triggers.